 And the next danger may already be lurking.
 The new development manifested itself to me on September 25, 2021 when Pepijn van Erp suddenly started talking about a new book by philosopher Cees Zweistra, “Truth seekers”, “They are not crazy, they are not stupid.
 They are evil“.
 Dangerous, because: if you start portraying a certain part of your society as “dangerous people”, what is the next step?
 That is a ball that I would “like” to throw at you as a reader.
 Nuf said.

-Thanks to Eelco de Rook and Rudolf Smit
+With thanks to Eelco de Rook and Rudolf Smit